duaa-eng/SWE_lab1/README.md

 # SWE_lab1
-This repository is to test git and github features for my first swe class lab
+This repository is for my first lab of my software engineering course

 in this repo I am practicing git commands